knewman00/Rogue71/MarkDown/Chapter71.md

 ### CDC\$PARM Properties

-CDC\$PARM is the name of DD card that defines a QSAM data set or PDS member that

-contains the parameters for a DFSFLGX0 user exit.
-For an explanation on how to create

-this and its syntax see Creating and Configuring the CDC\$PARM Data Set.
+member that contains the parameters for a DFSFLGX0 user exit.
+For an explanation on how to create this and its syntax see Creating and Configuring the CDC\$PARM Data Set.
-The

-following list describes the CDC\$PARM properties:
+The following list describes the CDC\$PARM properties:

 BUFFER\_NUM: The logstream buffer number.
 The valid values are Default-30.

 BUFFER\_SIZE: The logstream buffer size.
 The valid values are Default-22550 bytes.

 DEBUG: If this is ON the debug information is printed using WTO.
 The default value is OFF.

 LOGSTREAM: The logstream name.
 The default value for the DFSFLGX0 module is ATTUNITY.IMS.DCAPDATA.
 The default value for the DFSFLGXS module is ATTUNITY.IMS.DCAPSYST.

 DATASHARING: Set this to ON when IMS is used in a SYSPLEX environment.
 In this case, the MVS Logger defined using the LOGSTREAM property should